 Our single sign-on feature uses a standard called Open ID Connect.
 When a user logs in with SSO, we initiate an Open ID handshake with the user's identity provider (IdP).
-Once the IdP authenticates the user, they're redirected back to Engagement Cloud.
+Once the IdP authenticates the user, they're redirected back to Dotdigital.
 From there, we check the details all match and then give them access to their data.

 To learn more about OpenID, check out the OpenID connect website.

 This article focuses on the technical process behind our SSO feature.
 To learn to set up SSO, check out our article Set up Single Sign-On (SSO) for your account.